upptime/upptime.js.org/docs/get-started.md

 1. Recursively remove the folder: `git rm -r api graphs history`
 1. Commit the change: `git commit -m ":fire: Remove sample data"`
 1. Push the change to your remote repository: `git push origin main` or `git push origin master`

+You can also use your operating system's file manager to delete the directories `api`, `graphs`, and `history`, and then commit and push your changes.